zapabob/ROCm/docs/understand/installing_linux/package_manager_integration.md

 All meta-packages exist in both versioned and non-versioned forms.

 - Non-versioned packages – For a single-version installation of the ROCm stack
-- Versioned packages – For multiversion installations of the ROCm stack
+- Versioned packages – For multi-version installations of the ROCm stack

 ```{figure-md} package-naming